therollbacks/drone-authenticate/README.md

 ## Features:
+**Ardupilot simulator** - Maps the routes and settings of a simulated drone flight.
+ArduPilot (sometimes known as APM) is the leading open source autopilot system supporting multi-copters, fixed wing aircraft, rovers, submarines and antenna trackers.
+The code is open-source and written in CPP. <br>
-**Data preprocessor** - Run data preprocessor.py to format drone data into a usable format and gets rid of noise. <br>
+**Pymavlink BIN to CSV converter** - Formats drone data into a usable format and gets rid of noise. <br>
+**Data preprocessor** - Detailed preprocessor for formatting and cleaning data into a usable format. <br>
+**One class SVM** - Machine learning model #1 that authenticates the true drone data.
-**One class SVM** - Load a .obj or .ply file to classify its shape **KNN** - Performs K nearest neighbour to sort each data points into real or fake data classfication.
+**KNN** - Performs K nearest neighbour to sort each data points into real or fake data classfication.
 **Logistic Regression** - Performs calculations to determine which group each data point belongs.